Back to ¡°Memory Booster of Regional Anatomy¡±

 Loose connective tissue enables the skin, connective tissue, and epicranial aponeurosis to slide above the periosteum.

 < Cranial meninges >

 The calvaria is a portion of the skull that forms the roof of the cranial cavity.
 Inside calvaria, the cranial dura mater consists of periosteal and meningeal layers.
-The periosteal layer is a periosteum like the periosteum in scalp (Fig. 4-5); however, the periosteal layer oddly is included in the dura mater.
+The periosteum inside the calvaria (periosteal layer of dura mater) belongs to the dura mater, while the periosteum outside the calvaria belongs to the scalp (Fig. 4-5).

-This contradiction is purposeful for the sake of convenience, as the two layers of the dura mater cannot be separated during dissection.
+This affiliation is convenient, because the two layers of the dura mater cannot be separated during dissection.
 Between two layers, there is no recognizable space whereas the spinal meninges have epidural space filled with fat (Fig. 1-16).
-If a middle meningeal artery (Fig. 4-20) between two layers is ruptured, the blood accumulates outside the periosteal layer (Fig. 4-7).
+If a middle meningeal artery (Fig. 4-20) between two layers is ruptured, the blood accumulates external to the periosteal layer (Fig. 4-7).